Qt

 Symbols

-In order to get function names and line numbers in your crash reports, you will need to generate and upload .sym files to BugSplat.
+To get function names and line numbers in your crash reports, you will need to generate and upload .sym files to BugSplat.
 Crashpad .sym files can be generated from a macOS .dSYM file, a Windows .pdb file or a Linux .debug file.

 To generate .dSYM, .pdb and .debug files add the following to the project file: